ci010/electron-vue-next/docs/index.md

 > - The Renderer process manages only the corresponding web page.
 A crash in one Renderer process does not affect other Renderer processes.
 > - The Renderer process communicates with the Main process via IPC to perform GUI operations in a web page.
 Calling native GUI-related APIs from the Renderer process directly is restricted due to security concerns and potential resource leakage.

 Commonly, the main process is about your core business logic, and renderer side act as a data consumer to render the UI.
+Though, this is not absolutly right.
+Someone thinks the main process should not do any job other than communicating with system API (by electron API), since once the main process is blocked, the whole app will be blocked (not responsed).
+So if you have some really CPU heavy job, you definitly should not put them in the main process (Most of IO job in nodejs are async, that's fine).
+Maybe you can use the nodejs [worker_thread](https://nodejs.org/api/worker_threads.html) module to put them into another thread, so it won't make the whole app not responsable.

+So this design is depend on your core business type.
+If it's a IO heavy job, it's fine to put them in main process.
+If it's a CPU heavy job, you need to consider not to put them much in main process.

 Following the [security](https://www.electronjs.org/docs/tutorial/security) guideline of electron, in this boilerplate, the renderer process [**does not** have access to nodejs module by default](https://www.electronjs.org/docs/tutorial/security#2-do-not-enable-nodejs-integration-for-remote-content).
 The electron provide the `preload` options in `webPreferences`.
 In this boilerplate, I suggest you to wrap your core logic into `Service`.